SaltyQuetzals/Ingredient-Parsing/README.md

 | unit      | 91.8%    |
 | comment   | 73.6%    |
 | OVERALL   | 85.08%   |

+These are pretty solid results, but I think that LSTMs can do better.

 ### Increase the dataset size